 The birthing of Children of Promise International came to Linn Haitz, Founder and Missionary, in a small rented room in the village of Bello, Colombia in 1968 when he was strongly impressed by Isaiah 49:6—“I will give you as a light to the nations, that my salvation may reach to the end of the earth.”

 The work began in the jungles and slums of South America.
 The need seemingly was too great to tackle.
 There were thousands of Indians in remote areas beyond mountain ridges and roaring streams too difficult to reach.
 In his early 50’s, with a willing heart and a faithful God, Linn Haitz stepped out in faith.
 Following many miraculous interventions, four “free” schools were begun to teach the children in the slums how to read and write and about a wonderful Savior, Jesus Christ.
-This was the beginning of Children of Promise International, originally known as Bible And Literacy League.
+This was the beginning of Children of Promise International, originally known as Bible And Literacy League and Children of Promise.

 Since the small beginnings in Colombia, South America, God has directed a far-reaching, worldwide ministry among thousands of orphaned and destitute children as well as the lost, the poor and the oppressed throughout the world.

 It was not until December 14, 1973 that the ministry became a not-for-profit corporation in the State of Missouri.
 On August 19, 1998 the ministry officially took on the new name of Children of Promise International (Children of Promise), which defined its major emphasis.

 In the 1970’s children’s homes were established and in 1978 a sponsorship program initiated to help provide funding for the care of the physical needs of the children.
 The homes, however, were not just a place for shelter, clothing, and food, but a place where the children are given the opportunity to learn about the saving grace of Jesus Christ and to be trained in the Word of God.